 Three 1 Watt lasers pulsed to a 0.5 second duration are used to independently illuminate Viewport 1, Viewport 3, and Viewport 4, respectively.
 Typically the FastVision and Olympus cameras continuously collect 220 frames of images.
-The exposure times on the cameras are set at $10 \sim 50~\mu s$ respectively to give a sharp image quality.
+The exposure times on the cameras are set at $10 \sim 50 \,\mu s$ respectively to give a sharp image quality.
 Although the sharpness of images increases with reduced exposure time, much more light is required for illumination.
 Therefore, a trade off between exposure time and laser intensity is made.
 On the contrary, the exposure time for SMD camera is determined by the laser pulse width.
 As the pulse width of the laser decreases, the laser intensity also decreases.
-In order to utilize the maximum allowable intensity of the 25 W laser, the maximum pulse width of $0.15~\mu s$ is used.
-This pulse width should not seriously jeopardize the image quality even running at its highest frame rate of $1~\mu s$ /frame.
+In order to utilize the maximum allowable intensity of the 25 W laser, the maximum pulse width of 0.15 μ s is used.
+This pulse width should not seriously jeopardize the image quality even running at its highest frame rate of 1 μ s/frame.
 A schematic diagram linking all cameras, triggering electronics, and controlling computers is shown in Fig. 3.7.
 2 desktops reside in the control room to master the optical diagnostics system.
 All other electronics and desktops are placed in the TT2 tunnel adjacent to the interaction beam tunnel TT2A.
+In our setup, all cameras, lasers, and all other associated electronics are placed in an adjacent beam tunnel controlled locally by several desktop computers.
+Remote control of the entire system is achieved through designated control desktops located in the control room via MS Window XP remote desktop connections from the ethernet network. (see Fig. 3.7).

-3.2 Windows Consideration as Viewports for Observation
+3.2 Windows Consideration as Viewports

 The mercury jet target is observed through four windows.
 These windows must contain any possible spray of mercury due to intense beam energy deposition, and remain transparent after a radiation dose from the interaction of beam and mercury.
+Four Viewports are installed within the solenoid bore, which are intended for observation of the Hg jet within primary containment vessel.
+Viewport 2 is positioned at the center of the solenoid and is the location where the center of the proton beam interacts with the Hg jet.